yurigru/file-fusion-ai-chat/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Troubleshooting: BOM Comparison Failed to Fetch

+If you see a "BOM comparison failed: Failed to fetch" error, follow these steps:

+1. **Start the backend server**
+   - Open a terminal and run:
+     ```powershell
+     uvicorn backend:main:app --reload
+     ```
+   - Make sure it says "Uvicorn running on http://127.0.0.1:8000".

+2. **Start the frontend dev server**
+   - In a separate terminal, run:
+     ```powershell
+     npm run dev
+     ```
+   - Open http://localhost:8080 in your browser.

+3. **Check Vite proxy configuration**
+   - The project is set up to proxy `/compare-bom` requests to the backend.
+If you changed ports or backend address, update `vite.config.ts` accordingly.

+4. **If you still see the error:**
+   - Make sure nothing else is using port 8000 (backend) or 8080 (frontend).
+   - Check your browser console for CORS or network errors.
+   - Ensure both servers are running and accessible.

+If you need to change the backend address, update the `proxy` section in `vite.config.ts`.